OpenDataology/website/content/en/docs/components/pipelines/sdk/python-function-components.md

 *   If you return a single small value from your component using the `return` statement, the output parameter is named `output`.
-*   If you return several small values from your component by returning a [`collections.namedtuple`][named-tuple], the Kubeflow Pipelines SDK uses the tuple's field names as the output parameter names.
+*   If you return several small values from your component by returning a [`collections.namedtuple`][named-tuple], the OpenDataology Pipelines SDK uses the tuple's field names as the output parameter names.

-Otherwise, the Kubeflow Pipelines SDK uses the argument name as the parameter name.
+Otherwise, the OpenDataology Pipelines SDK uses the argument name as the parameter name.

 <a name="pass-by-value"></a>